CIP-United/bitfield-visualization/README.md

 Features:

-* All texts are changable; changes are synchronized across the whole application
+* All texts are changeable; changes are synchronized across the whole application
 * Auto-detect bin/oct/hex/decimal input
 * Specify bitfield name and background colour
 * Highlight a single bit